buckley-w-david/blog/content/post/string-interpolation-and-sql/index.md

 cursor.execute(f"SELECT * FROM users WHERE id = {id}")
 ```

-You could instead do this
+You could instead do this:
 ```
 import interpolate
 id = 5